 The 1607 fort’s East Bulwark was first discovered in 1995.
 Subsequent excavations explored most of the area around it and along the East Palisade.
 The Dig Deeper episode below discusses what was found.
 However, there are still some units left to be excavated, which in the 1990s were underneath a temporary viewing platform.

-In 2020, archaeologists again began working in this area south of the Memorial Church.
-They will be excavating new units as well as returning to some previous finds to learn more about how this area was used by the early colonists.
-Before the extension to the fort was constructed, this area was outside the palisade but was enclosed within the fort when it was expanded in 1608.
+In 2020, archaeologists again began excavating new units in this area and re-examined some previous finds to learn more about how this part of the site was used by the early colonists.
+Before the extension to the fort was constructed, this location was outside the palisade but was enclosed within the fort when it was expanded in 1608.

 Planting furrows had previously been identified in this area that pre-date the 1608 extension to the fort.
-The earlier excavations also documented a large pit feature containing early 17th-century artifacts, which the current team hopes to revisit along with several 17th- and 18th-century ditches identified in previous excavations.
-Exploring these features will expand our understanding of the colonial landscape.
-Excavations along the shore near the East Bulwark will also provide data that can inform upcoming work being planned to improve the seawall.
+The earlier excavations also documented a large pit feature containing early 17th-century artifacts, which the current team revisited along with several 17th- and 18th-century ditches identified in previous excavations.
+Exploring these features has helped to expand our understanding of the colonial landscape.
+These units were completed in May 2021, but the artifacts and findings are still being analyzed.

 Want a closer look?
 Several episodes of our Dig Deeper series on YouTube feature updates on the current excavations.